Atmospheric Sciences Laboratory: U.S. Army Materiel Command

-In June 1965, the Army Electronics Laboratories, which supervised the former Signal Corps research within the U.S. Army Electronics Command, was discontinued.
-As a result, the Army Electronics Laboratories and its components, including the different teams at WSMR, were broken up and reshuffled into six separate Army laboratories: the Electronic Components Laboratory (later the Electronics Technology and Devices Laboratory), the Communications/ADP Laboratory, the Atmospheric Sciences Laboratory, the Electronic Warfare Laboratory (part of which later became the Vulnerability Assessment Laboratory), the Avionics Laboratory, and the Combat Surveillance and Target Acquisition Laboratory.
+On June 1, 1965, ECOM ultimately made the decision to discontinue the operations of the U.S. Army Electronics Laboratories, which had adopted the duties of the Signal Corps Laboratories.
+The U.S. Army Electronics Laboratories was subsequently divided into six separate laboratories: the Electronic Components Laboratory (which later became the Electronics Technology and Devices Laboratory), the Communications/ADP Laboratory, the Atmospheric Sciences Laboratory, the Electronic Warfare Laboratory (part of which later became the Vulnerability Assessment Laboratory), the Avionics Laboratory, and the Combat Surveillance and Target Acquisition Laboratory.
 This event marked the beginning of the Atmospheric Sciences Laboratory and its role as a corporate laboratory for the Army.

 ASL was responsible for conducting meteorological research, developing meteorological equipment for the Army, and providing specialized meteorological support for various Army research and development efforts.

-At first, as a remnant of its days as part of the Signal Corps Engineering Laboratories, ASL headquarters were located at Fort Monmouth, New Jersey, meaning that researchers often traveled back and forth from Fort Monmouth to White Sands Missile Range.
-In 1969, ASL headquarters was moved to WSMR.
-Shortly afterwards, ARL assumed operational control of the meteorological efforts conducted at Fort Huachuca.
-By 1974, nearly a decade after ASL was first established, the lab grew to have a staff of more than 700 people accompanied by $30 million worth of equipment and 90,000 square feet of meteorological operating facilities at WSMR with an annual budget of around $9 million.
-In 1976, meteorological research conducted at the Ballistic Research Laboratories were also consolidated into ASL, resulting in ASL making up about 95 percent of the total Army program in meteorology.
+As a remnant of its days as part of the Signal Corps Laboratories, ASL headquarters was located at Fort Monmouth, New Jersey, but the majority of its meteorological research activities took place at White Sands Missile Range (WSMR) in New Mexico.
+Consequentially, researchers often had to travel back and forth between Fort Monmouth and WSMR until ASL established its headquarters in WSMR in 1969.
+Shortly afterward, ASL assumed operational control of the meteorological efforts conducted at Fort Huachuca.
+By 1974, the laboratory grew to a staff of more than 700 people with 90,000 square feet of meteorological operating facilities at WSMR, $30 million worth of equipment, and an annual budget of around $9 million.
+In 1976, meteorological research conducted at the Ballistic Research Laboratory (then known as the Ballistic Research Laboratories) was consolidated into ASL, resulting in ASL making up approximately 95 percent of the total Army program in meteorology.

-In 1992, ASL was among the seven Army laboratories that was consolidated to form the U.S. Army Research Laboratory as part of a $115 million project following the Base Realignment and Closure (BRAC) in 1988.
-Under ARL, the ASL became part of the Battlefield Environment Directorate (BED).
+In 1992, ASL was one of the seven Army laboratories that were consolidated to form the U.S. Army Research Laboratory as part of a $115 million project following the Base Realignment and Closure (BRAC) in 1988.
+Under ARL, ASL became part of the Battlefield Environment Directorate (BED).
 In 1995, the Atmospheric Analysis and Assessment team within BED moved to ARL's Survivability/Lethality Analysis Directorate (SLAD) while the rest of BED was folded into the Information Science and Technology Directorate (later called the Computational and Information Sciences Directorate) in 1996.

 Research

-The Atmospheric Sciences Laboratory sought to enhance Army capabilities and operation, such as artillery fire and chemical detection operations, under a broad range of meteorological conditions through the development of new technology and techniques.
-Research within ASL consisted of six major areas: atmospheric sensing, micro/mesoscale meteorology, meteorological satellites, atmospheric modification, physics and chemistry of the atmosphere, and meteorological equipment and techniques.
+The Atmospheric Sciences Laboratory sought to enhance Army capabilities and operation, such as artillery fire and chemical detection operations, under a broad range of meteorological conditions through the development of new technologies and techniques.
+Research within ASL consisted of six major areas: atmospheric sensing, microscale and mesoscale meteorology, meteorological satellites, atmospheric modification, physics and chemistry of the atmosphere, and meteorological equipment and techniques.